kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 Define as much of the table as possible in the original `CREATE TABLE` statement instead of adding parts later.
 In SQL Server, `CREATE TABLE` can include not just columns, but also defaults, identity, nullability, constraints, column constraints, indexes (since 2014), and certain table options.
 Only items outside the `CREATE TABLE` syntax, such as triggers, should be created separately.
 Keeping the definition together makes the table easier to read, review, deploy, and recreate consistently.

+Prefer defining column-level constraints with the column definition when the constraint only applies to that column.

 **Do This (easier to read):**
 ```sql
 CREATE TABLE Sales.SalesOrder (